 With the growing presence of data and adoption of artificial intelligence, technology invariably plays a part in enabling the elderly and/or their caregivers undertake or even enhance daily fundamental functions.
 Gerontechnology (a mix of "gerontology" and "technology") enables older adults to maintain their autonomy or to compensate for any functional impairments.

 Urgency for eldercare facilities

 According to figures released by Singapore's Ministry of Health, there will be a cumulative 40,000 nursing homes, home care and community care places by 2020.
 The numbers may prove insufficient given that there will be more than 60,000 people aged over 65 by then.
 In China, the number of beds as a percentage of elderly population was 4.7% by the end of 2015.
-Statistics show that an additional 3.4 million nursing homes will needed up to 2021 to keep pace with growing demand.
+Statistics show that an additional 3.4 million nursing homes will be needed by 2021 to keep pace with growing demand.

 Healthcare burden impacting policies